daaru00/obsidian-commander/README.md

 This [Obsidian.md](https://obsidian.md/) plugin allow to evaluate Sh, Bash, JavaScript, Python, PHP and GO code blocks.

+## Requirements

+For every languages you want to support you need the corresponding runtime installed locally (php, nodejs, python, go..).

+## Installation

+Download zip archive from [GitHub releases page](https://github.com/daaru00/obsidian-commander/releases) and extract it into `<vault>/.obsidian/plugins` directory.

 ## Usage

 When a run button in code block is pressed the plugin will create a script file into temporary directory (`/tmp` by default) and execute it using configured executable path.